tlhtlh2211/tlhtlh2211/README.md

 - I'm a Sophomore Computer Science student at VinUni, where I'm deeply immersed in the fascinating field of Bioinformatics and Machine Learning.

-- I am actively seeking internship opportunities to apply my knowledge in real-world scenarios
+- I am actively seeking internship opportunities to apply my knowledge in real-world scenarios.

 ## 👨‍💻 Tech
 Here are a few technologies I've been working with recently: